levidehaan/FortuneFerret/HowLevidehaan.comIsBuilt.md

 Once the file has been loaded into the users browser then I use a markdown conversion script to render the data in all its proper glory.

-###I will probably be switching over to google docs as a document provider instead of github so I don't have to use markdown (gasp, blasphemy).
+###I will probably be switching over to google docs as a document provider instead of github so I don't have to use markdown.

+###Also This titles are nifty

 ## More Info